openmole/openmole-market/ants-extended/README.md

  7  |  gamma   |   unif   |  logis
  8  |  lnorm   |  lnorm   |  lnorm
  9  |  gamma   |  lnorm   |  norm

+## Optimizing the ant nest

+*How to calibrate the model to have a maximal efficiency ?*

+## Using the model as a network planner

+ - network abstraction
+ - network evaluation indicators